GFENGG/featurealign/README.md

 # ![pipeline](./pipeline.png)

 This is a PyTorch implementation version of the paper Features Alignment In Anchor-Free Object Detection.
-The contributions include:
+In this paper, we focus on solving the feature misalignment problem for anchor-free object detection methods, and the main contributions include
 - G-RFA
-- feature ﬁlter
+- feature ﬁlter (FF)
 - multi-layer quality distributions (MDQ) and corresponding quality weighting mechanism

 More details can be found in the paper.